 - Air-conditioners (cooling fins / air ducts)

 We adopt Mould Swabs™ to perform mould identification.
 Moist swabs will be used to take samples from any surfaces.
-The samples will then be sent to MBL which has been accredited to ISO 17025 international standard by the Canadian Association for Laboratory Accreditation (CALA) for identification.
+The samples will then be sent to Canada Laboratory which has been accredited to ISO 17025 international standard by the Canadian Association for Laboratory Accreditation (CALA) for identification.